mysociety/popit/docs/contributing.md

 Please note that no contribution is too small :) If you do **not** want to be added to the thanks page please let us know.

+## Branches

+We use a modified form of this [Git branch strategy](http://nvie.com/posts/a-successful-git-branching-model/).
+The `master` branch is used for development and the `production` branch is deployed to our servers.
+So before a deploy we merge `master` into `production`.

+Once the code is more stable and has more users we will probably add in release branches, and start tagging with released version numbers.

 ## Developer Setup

 These notes are in addition to the notes in `INSTALL.md`.
 If you'd like to work on the code and run the tests you'll need the following: